-3.3 Class B - Long sleeve shirt with tie, trousers, and felt campaign hat.
+- 3.3 Class "B" Long sleeve shirt with tie, trousers, and felt campaign hat.
 Outerwear can include the patrol jacket and/or the patrol sweater.
-The issued raincoat and watch cap may be worn as weather conditions dictate.
-Mock turtlenecks may be worn (see Section II, sub-section 2.7)

-3.3.1 No necktie will be worn with a mock turtleneck.

-3.3.2 The Class B long sleeve shirt worn with a mock turtleneck shall display the issued gold decorative buttons down the entire front of the shirt.

-3.3.3 Decorative gold buttons and backings will be issued by the Quartermaster Unit to personnel upon request.

-3.3.4 Any alterations to the Class B long sleeve shirt to replace buttons shall be done by personnel at their own expense.

-3.3.5 Supervisors shall inspect personnel prior to the shift to ensure the mock turtleneck and shirt display a professional appearance.

-3.4 Class C - Short sleeve shirt, trousers and straw campaign hat.
-Outerwear can include the patrol jacket and/or the raincoat as weather conditions indicate.

-3.5 Class D (Black Utility Uniform) - The trousers are six pocket cargo style and the shirt can be long or short sleeve.
-The cloth nametape and officer badge patch will be sewn on the shirt.
-Commissioned officers will display their brass rank insignia on each collar.
-Noncommissioned officers' rank will be displayed by chevron patches on each arm.
-No other pins or ornamentation is permitted to be worn on the Class D uniform.
-The trousers shall be worn straight leg.
-If the trousers have drawstrings, they are to be removed, simply by pulling and cutting them.
-The leather duty belt with leather accessories shall be worn.
+The raincoat, fur winter hat and Classic Style Watch Cap may be worn as weather conditions dictate.
+Mock turtlenecks may be worn (see Section II, sub-section 2.7) - 3.3.1 No necktie will be worn with a mock turtleneck. - 3.3.2 The Class "B" long sleeve shirt worn with a mock turtleneck shall display the issued gold decorative buttons down the entire front of the shirt. - 3.3.3 Decorative gold buttons and backings will be issued by the Quartermaster Unit to personnel upon request. - 3.3.4 Any alterations to the Class "B" long sleeve shirt to replace buttons shall be done by personnel at their own expense - 3.3.5 Supervisors shall inspect personnel prior to the shift to ensure the mock turtleneck and shirt display a professional appearance. - 3.4 Class "C" Short sleeve shirt, trousers and straw campaign hat.
+Outerwear can include the patrol jacket and/or the raincoat as weather conditions indicate. - 3.5 Class "D" (Black Utility Uniform) The trousers must be black six pocket trousers with no draw strings.
+The shirts must be two pocket button-down shirts (long or short sleeve).
+The brass nameplate, police badge, and State insignia collar pins must be worn on the shirt.
+Lieutenants and above shall replace the State insignia collar pins with their rank insignia.
+No other pins or ornamentation is permitted to be worn on the Class "D" uniform.
+The MDTA Police issued baseball cap shall be worn with this uniform.
 The patrol jacket and raincoat can be worn as weather conditions indicate.
+Mock turtlenecks may be worn (see Section II, sub-section 2.7) - 3.6 Class "E" (Specialized Uniforms) Class "E" uniforms are designed to meet the unique needs of specific job functions.
+Personnel must wear the Class "E" uniform only on days that they are working in the specialized job function.
+On other days, the Uniform of the Day shall be worn.
 Mock turtlenecks may be worn (see Section II, sub-section 2.7)

-- 3.5.1 Commercial Vehicle Safety Unit

-- Nylon duty belt with STX finish accessories shall be worn

-- 3.5.2 Marine Unit

-- Class D trousers shall be bloused

-- Nylon Duty Belt with STX finish accessories shall be worn

-- Protective outer carrier shall be worn

-- Drop Holster permitted while wearing the outer carrier

-- 3.5.3 K-9 Unit

-- Class D trousers shall be bloused

-- Nylon duty belt with STX finish accessories shall be worn
+3.6.1 K-9/HEAT

+- 100% cotton, rip stop, 6 pocket BDU pants - 100% cotton, rip stop, 2 pocket shirts

+• Cloth badge and name tags will have gold colored embroidering

+3.6.2 SRT

+- 100% cotton, rip stop, 6 pocket BDU pants

+- 100% cotton, rip stop, 2 pocket shirts

-- Protective outer carrier shall be worn
+- All patches, badges and name tapes shall be subdued

-- Drop Holster permitted while wearing the outer carrier
+3.6.3 Bicycle Patrol Unit

+- Black nylon pants or shorts or BDU shorts - Fluorescent yellow and black long and short sleeve shirts - Name tapes will be attached to the shirt with Velcro and the word "POLICE" will be on the back. - Fluorescent yellow and black jacket.

+3.6.4 CRU

+- · Class "D" pants - Fluorescent yellow and black long and short sleeve shirts. - Name tapes will be attached to the shirt with Velcro and the letters "CRU" will be on the back.

-3.5.4 Drill Instructor
+3.6.5 Drill Instructor Unit